Maintainer's Website: https://finance.emory.edu/home/index.html

 Records that document a record of Services Contracts between Emory and independent contractors for professional, specialized, educational, research, creative, or custodial services.
 The contracts may be for any length of time, for a one-time performance of services, or for services provided on a continuing basis.
 Records may include Services Contracts with terms and provisions; addenda; selection and justification statements; authorized signature; contractor selection statements; certificates of compliance with tax laws; statements as to availability of local service; statements as to whether minority services available; contract change orders; bids and agreements; performance bonds; instructions to bidders; advertisements for bids; working papers; expense claim records; correspondence; and other related records

-Records that document amounts withheld by Payroll from employees' checks for taxing authorities.
-File may include the Statement for Claiming Benefits Provided by Section 911 of the Internal Revenue Code; Withholding Allowance Certificates (W-4s); Earned Income Credit Advance Payment Certificates (W-5s); Non-resident Alien Request for Exemption from Tax Withholding (IRS Form 8233); Alien Information Request Form; and Request for Exemption from State Income Tax Withholding.
-Individual records may include employees' names, addresses, social security numbers, and tax identification numbers.
+This series documents deductions from faculty and staff's checks.
+This series include, but is not limited to: Statement for Claiming Benefits Provided by Section 911 of the Internal Revenue Code; Withholding Allowance Certificates (W-4s); Earned Income Credit Advance Payment Certificates (W-5s); Non-resident Alien Request for Exemption from Tax Withholding (IRS Form 8233); Alien Information Request Form; Request for Exemption from State Income Tax Withholding, and authorizations to deducted for medical, dental, life, and disability insurance, and parking permits.

 Records that document requests for and approval of travel by employees; to monitor travel expenditures; for planning purposes; to document changes in dates of travel, changes in the name of the traveler, changes in itinerary, or changes in funding sources within an out-of-state travel authorization; and to document approval for vehicle rental.
 File may include travel authorization; travel itineraries; travel reimbursement requests (employee and non-employee); receipts; approval memos; memos in place of itemized receipt; affidavits of lost receipt memos; authorizing signatures; correspondence; and other related records.